PagerDuty Agent Integration Guide

 ...

-above is the Integration Key that is shown on the service's Integrations tab in the PagerDuty web app.
+refers to the Integration Key that is shown on the service's Integrations tab in the PagerDuty web app.

 Here's an example command that would trigger an incident in PagerDuty if your service's integration key was 65d9cd0e14c04dae8ef86867277d138c